el634dev/react-ts-tailwind/README.md

 > After you have change directories you then run `npm install` in your terminal and you can run `npm run dev` because `npm start` does not work with Vite.

 ## Usage
-> Then after setup things you can write your code
+> Then after setup things you can write your code in the src directory/folder inside of the react-boilerplate

 ## Project Status
 Project is:  _complete_.